 What prizes can I win in Channel 5 competitions?

 The majority of the Channel 5 competitions offer holiday and short break prizes for two people, usually accompanied by some cash too.
 Check out all the current prizes at www.channel5.com/win

 How do I send a postal entry for a Channel 5 competition?

 Check the Channel 5 competitions page for current competitions – each prize has a different keyword (eg. HOLIDAY) to write on your postcard, so entries can be sorted when they arrive.

 For postal entries, you can use a picture postcard, a plain postcard or an envelope.
 It’s fine and eco-friendly to recycle used birthday and Christmas cards or product packaging for your competition postcards!

-If it’s plain card, write the PO Box address on the front, then your name and phone number on the reverse.
+If it’s plain card, write the keyword plus the address on the front – PO Box 7557, Derby DE1 0NP, then your name and phone number on the reverse.